ziqian2000/SimpleDB/acmdb-lab3/README.md

-# SimpleDB Lab-2 Doc
+# SimpleDB Lab-3 Doc

-- Exercise 1: we implement the LRU eviction policy, achieved by a `LinkedList`.
-- Exercise 2: the `findLeafPage` is implemented by recursively comparing the keys in internal pages with the given value, and calling the child trees.
-- Exercise 3: for insertion, the crucial thing is splitting.
-When splitting, we first create a new page into which half of entries in the full page will be poured.
-Then we push up some necessary information to the parent page, and finally maintain the tree structure.
-- Exercise 4: for deletion, when stealing for an internal page, we first pull down the parent's entry, and then "rotate" needed entries.
-When stealing for a leaf page, we simply move the entries.
-- Exercise 5: analogous to exercise 4.
-It is worth paying attention to whether we should first pull down the parent' entry and then move the needed entries.
+- Exercise 1: I implement those operators following their definitions.
+For `join`, I use the nested loops.
+Basically, there is nothing to say.
+- Exercise 2: I apply the given aggregation to tuples one by one and save the results.
+There is not much to say.
+- Exercise 3: to insert, I simply find an empty slot and then place the tuple there.
+To delete, I first locate the tuple using `RecordId` and then remove this tuple.
+- Exercise 4: I believe something mysterious will happen if I do insertion and deletion while going through the given iterator.
+Therefore, I just store all data produced by the iterator into an array before doing any modification (insertion or deletion).

 I did not make any essential changes to the API in this lab.

-I spent approximately two days on it.
-I do not think there is any trouble here.
+I spent approximately three days on it.
+I do not find any extreme trouble here.